Pylons/pyramid/docs/tutorials/wiki2/authentication.rst

 If the user either is not logged in or is not in the ``basic`` or ``editor`` roles, then we raise ``HTTPForbidden``, which will trigger our forbidden view to compute a response.
 However, we will hook this later to redirect to the login page.
-Also, now that we have ``request.user``, we no longer have to hard-code the creator as the ``editor`` user, so we can finally drop that hack.
+Also, now that we have ``request.identity``, we no longer have to hard-code the creator as the ``editor`` user, so we can finally drop that hack.

 These simple checks should protect our views.